dereknahman/kirsty-codes/src/blog/monthnote-the-first-crocuses.md

 I listened to two excellent podcast episodes this month.
 [This episode of You're Wrong About on the shoe bomber](https://open.spotify.com/episode/6QVGwSUmBu0WRCxTH6reLm?si=ad839c3db86c4b97) is the first I'll mention.
 I was too young to grasp all the intricacies of what was going on at the time but I do remember seeing him in the paper.
 The story behind the bomber himself is desperately sad.

-[This episode of Bad Gays on Ahebi Ugbabe](https://open.spotify.com/episode/6k2DFqIXE6oWRy1WHhzwN3?si=7de684133df94803) was a fascinating story that brought in sex, gender, politics and power in early 19thC Nigeria, a place I know shamefully little about.
+[This episode of Bad Gays on Ahebi Ugbabe](https://open.spotify.com/episode/6k2DFqIXE6oWRy1WHhzwN3?si=7de684133df94803) was a fascinating story that discussed sex, gender, politics and power in early 19thC Nigeria, a place I know shamefully little about.

 ### Reading